jnorrid/modern-fortran-docker/README.md

 ## Thanks

-Maurizio Tomassi who provided the original Dockerfile.
+* Maurizio Tomassi who provided the original Dockerfile
-Joshua Noorrid who updated the Dockerfile for use with Ubuntu 23.10
+* Joshua Norrid who updated the Dockerfile for use with Ubuntu 23.10